How to Keep Your Pet Healthy

 Dogs shouldn’t consume more than 10% of their daily calories from treats.

-Plenty of exercise is required for your puppies
+Plenty of exercise is required for your puppies.

 Make sure your dog gets enough exercise by following these tips.